alex-tee/ion/README.md

 Ion
 ===

-Ion is a rhythm game TODO
+Ion is a rhythm game modelled closely after osu!

+It is written in C using OpenGL and pangocairo for graphics.

+This is a WIP

 # License
 AGPLv3+